 Align Technology (ALGN) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the maker of the Invisalign tooth-straightening system had gained 8.27% over the past month, outpacing the Medical sector's gain of 4.08% and the S&P 500's gain of 2.11% in that time.
+Prior to today's trading, shares of the maker of the Invisalign tooth-straightening system had gained 4.33% over the past month.
+This has outpaced the Medical sector's gain of 3.6% and the S&P 500's gain of 1.56% in that time.

-Wall Street will be looking for positivity from ALGN as it approaches its next earnings report date.
+ALGN will be looking to display strength as it nears its next earnings release.
 On that day, ALGN is projected to report earnings of $2.56 per share, which would represent year-over-year growth of 831.43%.
 Meanwhile, our latest consensus estimate is calling for revenue of $937.52 million, up 166.11% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.53 per share and revenue of $3.79 billion.
 These totals would mark changes of +100.57% and +53.42%, respectively, from last year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.42% higher within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.42% higher.
 ALGN is holding a Zacks Rank of #3 (Hold) right now.

-We can also see that ALGN currently has a PEG ratio of 2.48.
+Also, we should mention that ALGN has a PEG ratio of 2.51.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Medical - Dental Supplies stocks are, on average, holding a PEG ratio of 1.8 based on yesterday's closing prices.
+Medical - Dental Supplies stocks are, on average, holding a PEG ratio of 1.81 based on yesterday's closing prices.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.